dagargo/emu3fs/README.md

 Simply run `make && sudo make install && sudo depmod`.
 Note that you will need the Linux kernel headers to compile the module.

 As emu3fs is outside the kernel tree, the `master` branch should not be used at when compiling.
 Instead, the tag matching the kernel version the module is going be compiled against to should be ckecked out.
 If there is not a tag for such version, the closest ones might work as the API could be the same.
+Fixes and improvements implemented later would not be available for prior tags.

 ## Usage